galiyaKhusniyarova/Project_2/README.md

-# Project 2.
-Predicting house prices with machine learning methods
+# Predicting house prices with machine learning methods
 Fintech Bootcamp Project 2

 > # Our project is a fintech tool that can be utilized by both private and public sectors to analyze current markets and predict future value within specific states.